 Captain Corbet's Maggot is an English Country Dance.
 It was published by Playford (John Young) (website) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
 It was interpreted by Philippe Callens in 2003 and published in Antwerp Antics.
 It is a proper Duple Minor dance.
 The minor set lasts 20 bars.
+It is in the key: D Minor.
 Someone thought this dance was Intermediate.

 Note each strain twice